Near Rose Hill in Harris County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Parks & Recreational Areas • Settlements & Settlers.

 Location.
 30° 4.157′ N, 95° 44.388′ W. Marker is near Rose Hill, Texas, in Harris County.
-Marker can be reached from Draper Road.
+It can be reached from Draper Road.
 Marker is located within the Kleb Woods Nature Center, down a short trail from the parking lot off of Draper Road.
 Touch for map.
 Marker is at or near this postal address: 20303 Draper Road, Tomball TX 77377, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Site of New Kentucky (approx. 1.4 miles away); Abraham Roberts Homesite (approx. 1.4 miles away); Roberts Cemetery (approx. 1.7 miles away); Rose Hill United Methodist Church (approx. 1.9 miles away); Rose Hill Methodist Church Building (approx. 1.9 miles away); Samuel McCarley Homesite (approx. 4 miles away); St. John Lutheran Cemetery (approx. 4.2 miles away); Old Salem Lutheran Church Site (approx. 4.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Site of New Kentucky (approx. 1.4 miles away); Abraham Roberts Homesite (approx. 1.4 miles away); Roberts Cemetery (approx. 1.7 miles away); Rose Hill United Methodist Church (approx. 1.9 miles away); Rose Hill Methodist Church Building (approx. 1.9 miles away); Samuel McCarley Homesite (approx. 4 miles away); St. John Lutheran Cemetery (approx. 4.2 miles away); Old Salem Lutheran Church Site (approx. 4.4 miles away).
 Touch for a list and map of all markers in Rose Hill.